 - Ammonia chips

-Water in the filter should go through following the order:- Coarse Mechanical Media, File Mechanical Media, Chemical Media, and Biological Media.
+Water in the filter should go through the following order may it be a canister filter or a sump filter:- Coarse Mechanical Media, File Mechanical Media, Biological Media, and Chemical Media.
 In an aquarium filtration system, all of the three aquarium filter media is recommended.
 But, a fish tank at least requires mechanical media and biological media.
 Furthermore, the media in a filter must be arranged in the order as shown in the picture.
 By placing fine Mechanical media before biological media you prevent those media from being clogged by the fine particulate waste, as a result, you get a great filtration in your aquarium.